Hall of Fame

 Texas Rangers on the Home Front

 Texas Rangers have protected the lives and homes of Texans for two-hundred years.
 While the frontiers of the West have changed, the importance of home life has not.
 Texas Rangers were not only lawmen but men whose families, including their mothers, wives, sisters, and sweethearts, created homes for them.
-As the Ranger’s duties and equipment changed over the years, so did their homes.
+As Ranger duties and equipment changed over the years, so did their homes.
 From a humble frontier homestead in the 1840s to a 21st Century home where the Ranger may well be the wife and mother in the home, their homes continue to be a place of family and an escape from the sometimes harsh and taxing life of a law enforcement officer.

 Taking captives during a raid was a common practice during the frontier era.
-As contact increased with Texan settlers, the American Indian tribes’ numbers diminished.
-The encroachment into native lands and the ensuing warfare, as well as the spread of previously unknown diseases, decimated the Indian populations.
+The encroachment of Texan settlers into native lands and ensuing warfare, as well as the spread of previously unknown diseases, decimated the Indian populations.
 During the Anglo settlement of Texas, it was not unusual for settler’s children to be taken captive by various nomadic tribes.
 Some were ransomed and returned to their biological families while others lived out their lives with what became their Indian families.
 Taking captives was not limited to American Indian tribes.
 The Texan government also participated in this activity.
 One example is in an 1843 letter from Sam Houston that discusses Indian captives held by the Texan government.

 Firearms Engraving and Texas Engravers